 Monthly Mineral Production Survey

 The Monthly Mineral Production Survey provides information on the performance of the mining sector in Canada.
-This survey presents estimates on monthly production and inventories of products such as metallic and non-metallic minerals as well as aggregates and refractory minerals.
+This survey presents estimates on monthly production, shipments and inventories for metallic and non-metallic minerals.

 Statistics on non-fuel mineral production are essential to support informed decision-making by federal, provincial and territorial governments.
-A variety of organizations, industry associations and levels of government make use of this information for market analysis, industrial and regional development, establishing trade and tariff policies, and managing natural resources.
+A variety of organizations, industry associations and levels of government make use of this information for market analysis, industrial and regional development, and managing natural resources.

 In addition, the results of this survey are used by Natural Resources Canada to conduct analysis to provide informed policy advice on investment, industrial and regional development, trade and tariff policies, as well as the development and management of natural resources.